sensenmann/Franken-10/README.md

 # Franken-10
 **A CR-10 Dual-X-Carriage Mod**

 This is my first public Open Source project, so please be kind with me.
-Also, english isn't my motherlanguage - please forgive me typos and grammatical mistakes :wink:
+Also, english isn't my native language - please forgive me typos and grammatical mistakes :wink:

 :bangbang::bangbang:
 **This is an unstable work in progress!!
 Don't use it now, until you're willing to contribute to this project!!**